Contact us today for your Free Quote

 11th – International Mountain Day

-This day is observed by the United Nations stress the importance of and campaign to restore mountain ecosystems.
-About half of the world’s biodiversity hotspots are found on mountains, it is crucial that we preserve their ecosystems for the environment.
+A day observed by the United Nations to stress the importance of and campaign to restore mountain ecosystems, which house about half of the world’s biodiversity hotspots.

 Share: